-Recent Accounting Pronouncements
+Recent Accounting Pronouncement

-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), and subsequently amended in ASU 2019-10.
-The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases, which sets out the principles for the recognition, measurement, presentation, and disclosure of leases for both parties to a contract (i.e. lessees and lessors).
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), and subsequently amended in ASU 2019-10 and 2020-05.
+The guidance in these ASUs supersedes the leasing quidance in Topic 840, Leases, which sets out the principles for the recognition, measurement, presentation, and disclosure of leases for both parties to a contract (i.e. lessees and lessors).
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases, based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease, respectively.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
 Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases today.
 The new standard requires lessors to account for leases using an approach that is substantially equivalent to existing guidance for sales-type leases, direct financing leases, and operating leases.
-The new standard will be effective for fiscal years beginning after December 15, 2021.
+The new standard is effective for privately held companies for fiscal years beginning after December 15, 2021, including interim periods within fiscal years beginning after December 15, 2022.
+Gettysburg Foundation is currently evaluating the impact of the pending adoption of the new standard on the financial statements.